stelace/stelace/docs/restore-from-dump.md

 In Stelace API, you were using the API with a specific version.
 Let's set the same version.

-Perform any request to Stelace API and retrieve the header 'x-stelace-version' from the response.
-It will indicate the API version you're currently using.
+Perform any request to you current Stelace API infrastructure as you did with previous infrastructure.
+If you’re unsubscribing from Stelace hosted infrastructure, some specific search filters may not be available anymore.
+Please refer to README.md.

 Now let's set it into your new system: